Keep your card safe

 How it works

-Kiwibank Visa and Mastercard credit cards and Visa debit cards use Verified by Visa, Visa Secure, Mastercard Securecode and Mastercard ID Check that help in making sure your card is not being used online without your permission.
+Kiwibank Visa credit cards and Visa debit cards use Verified by Visa and Visa Secure to help in making sure your card is not being used online without your permission.

 Most participating merchants may display any of the below logos on their site: